 If you are being stalked, it can be very helpful to talk to someone to help you deal with your feelings.
-Contact Counseling and Psychological Services at 860.685.2910 to set up an appointment and learn more about resources.
+Contact Counseling and Psychological Services at 860.685.2910 to set up an appointment.

-Contact Public Safety at 860.685.2345 to report stalking incidents or Middletown Police at 860.638.4141.
+Contact Public Safety at 860.685.2345 to report stalking incidents.